orange-cloudfoundry/gobis-middlewares/README.md

 **Pro tip**:

-You can set multiple middleware params programmatically by using a dummy structure containing each config you wanna set, example:
+You can set multiple middleware params programmatically by using a dummy structure containing each config you want to set, example:

 ```go
 package main